joshbrassington/cc-exam-notes/domain-1-security-principles/notes.md

   - Follow best practices and standards specific to your industry, such as NIST or ISO 27001.

   - Participate in industry forums to stay updated on emerging threats and solutions.

+- __Local / Regional:__

+  - Align security measures with local or regional data.

+  - Consider the cultural and infrastructural factors impacting security in the region.

+- __National:__

+  - Comply with national cybersecurity frameworks such as CISA in the US, or ENISA in the EU.

+  - Stay informed about government-mandated security requirements and initiatives.

+- __Global:__

+  - Address cross-border data transfer regulations and international security standards.

+  - Monitor global cybersecurity trends and collaborate with international organisations for threat intelligence.